basho/basho_docs/content/riak/ts/1.4.0/setup/installing/aws.md

     ![EC2 Security Group Settings](/images/aws-marketplace-security-group.png)

-We also recommend that you read more about [Security and Firewalls][security basics].
+We also recommend that you read more about [Security in TS][security basics].

 ## Create a Riak Cluster on AWS